JordanSantiagoYT/FNF-JS-Engine/README.md

   <br>
 </h1>
 <h3 align="center">
-  <b>Patos Engine is a heavily modified JS Engine fork, with customization and more control in mind.</b>
+  <b>Patos Engine is a heavily modified Patos Engine fork, with customization and more control in mind.</b>
 </h3>

 <p align="center">